Quick-Start Installation and Tutorial¶

 Zuul is not like other CI or CD systems.
 It is a project gating system designed to assist developers in taking a change from proposal through deployment.
 Zuul can support any number of workflow processes and systems, but to help you get started with Zuul, this tutorial will walk through setting up a basic gating configuration which protects projects from merging broken code.

 This tutorial is entirely self-contained and may safely be run on a workstation.
-The only requirements are a network connection and the ability to run Docker containers.
+The only requirements are a network connection, the ability to run Docker containers, and at least 2GiB of RAM.

 This tutorial supplies a working Gerrit for code review, though the concepts you will learn apply equally to GitHub.